owncloud-archive/design/app_admin/DOCUMENTATION.rst

 “Get Apps” opens the app market within the administration panel (see **Figure 8**).
 “Create App” opens the ownCloud documentation on app development.
 This behavior is similar to that of the current admin panel.

-Figure 3 – Enabled app info pane
+Figure 3 – Enabled app about pane
 --------------------------------

 Clicking on an app’s tile will bring up an application’s settings pane (see **Figure 4**).
 The user can view description and legal information by selecting the
-“Info” tab.
-The ability to disable the application is available on both tabs.
+"About" tab.

 Internal applications are labeled as such in the bottom right corner.